srikarpv/CUDA--Introduction-to-Parallel-Programming-CS344-/README.md

 # The course can be found here
 https://www.udacity.com/course/intro-to-parallel-programming--cs344

-This course was done to have a better understanding of GPU programming that i came across when working on project.
+This course was done to have a better understanding of GPU/parallel  programming that i came across when working on project.
 # The repository that contains all the course material can be found here
 https://github.com/udacity/cs344